Zetvue/Feather-Client-Review/README.md

 ### Ingame

-Ingame is.. decent.
+Ingame is.. uhhhhhhhh

 It's worse than regular Forge for me, with it feeling more choppy than Forge.

 Trying to configure the GUI is a pain though, it feels clunky and, as I've said before, it severely lags behind.
 The icons were not pleasing to look at either.